-The PLCB operates 904,000 square feet of warehouse space, the equivalent of 19 football fields, contracted with three privately held Pennsylvania distribution center companies.
-In fiscal year 2015-16, more than 16.8 million cases were shipped from the distribution centers to stores.
+The PLCB operates 857,000 square feet of warehouse space, the equivalent of almost 20 acres, contracted with two privately held Pennsylvania distribution center companies.
+In fiscal year 2022-23, 18.7 million cases of wine and spirits were shipped from the distribution centers.

 Nearly 600 Fine Wine & Good Spirits stores, including more than 100 Premium Collection stores and 13 licensee service centers, are leased from private landlords, infusing more than $63.2 million into the Pennsylvania economy.

 The PLCB's Bureau of Alcohol Education provides a comprehensive program to prevent underage and dangerous drinking, including: